English Language and Literature

 Applicants are asked to submit the following:

-Statement of purpose (in English, not exceeding 500 words) explaining why the applicant wishes to enrol in a selected degree programme at a given department.
+- Statement of purpose (in English, maximum 500 words) explaining why the applicant wishes to enrol in a selected degree programme at a given department.

 Do you have any firstname.lastname@example.org